WebIDauth/pyWebIDauth/README.md

 You can install the server into /var/www/pyWebIDauth.
 If you want to change the location, then you need to remember to modify the wsgi script (webid.wsgi) to reflect the new path.

+Once the server is up and running, you can go to `https://localhost/auth` to test the authentication script.

 Dependencies
 ------------